-- TCI PREA Review Policy and Procedure

-- PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities

-- PREA Accountability Statement

-- Interviews:

-- Agency PREA Coordinator

-- Facility Director / Manager

-- o Facility PREA Compliance Manager

-- o Incident Review Team

-The Agency requires each facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation unless the incident has been determined to be unfounded.
+- TCI PREA Review Policy and Procedure - PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities - PREA Accountability Statement - Interviews: - Agency PREA Coordinator - Facility Director / Manager - o Facility PREA Compliance Manager - o Incident Review Team - (A, B, C, D) The Agency requires each facility to conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation unless the incident has been determined to be unfounded.
 The review will ordinarily occur within 30 days of the conclusions of the investigation when they received the Investigation Report.
 The review team will include upper-level management officials, with input from line supervisors, investigators and medical or mental health practitioners.
-The review team is required to consider and complete the following:

-- 1) Whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect or respond to sexual abuse; - 2) Whether the incident or allegation was motivated by race, ethnicity, gang affiliation, gender identity, status or perceived status as lesbian, gay, bisexual or intersex, or was motivated or caused by other group dynamics at the facility;

-- 3) Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; - 4) Asses the adequacy of staffing levels in that area during different shifts; - 5) Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
+The review team is required to consider and complete the following: - 1) Whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect or respond to sexual abuse; - 2) Whether the incident or allegation was motivated by race, ethnicity, gang affiliation, gender identity, status or perceived status as lesbian, gay, bisexual or intersex, or was motivated or caused by other group dynamics at the facility; - 3) Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse; - 4) Asses the adequacy of staffing levels in that area during different shifts; - 5) Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff; and - 6) Prepare a report of findings. - (E) Interview Team member indicated that the facility Director oversee the implement the recommendations for improvement.